metaplex-foundation/js-examples/getting-started-vite/README.md

    <details>
      <summary>Why?</summary>
-     Some dependencies of the Metaplex SDK are still relying on NPM packages that are not available in the browser.
+     Some dependencies of the Metaplex SDK are still relying on node.js features that are not available in the browser by default.
 To make sure that the Metaplex SDK works in the browser, we need to install some polyfills.
 Note that we are installing some polyfills via rollup plugins since Vite uses rollup under the hood the bundle for production.
    </details>

    ```sh